Resolve Pressure Issues

-Inspect the Pressure Vacuum Breaker Valve (PVB) to make sure that the mechanism inside has not cracked and is not leaking.
+Inspect the pressure vacuum breaker valve to make sure that the mechanism inside has not cracked and is not leaking.
 These are normally located outside of your house, above your sprinkler control box.

-The PVB should be installed within 18" of the connection to the water source; installed 12" above the highest sprinkler head or drip emitter.
+The PVB should be installed within 18 inches of the connection to the water source; installed 12 inches above the highest sprinkler head or drip emitter.
 Your system will not pressurize properly if the valve is stuck in a partially closed position, is clogged with debris, has a cracked o-ring, or is leaking.
 A primary reason for a broken PVB is improper winterization.

 Gently turn the sprinkler solenoid valves to ensure they are not stuck in a partially open position, causing reduced flow to the other valves.
 Examine the wires and fittings to make sure they are intact.
 A wet or water filled valve box may indicate a leak.